Bundle Adjustment in the Eager Mode: Methodology

 \section{Methodology}

-Although the LM algorithm \ref{alg:lm} is conceptually simple, the Jacobian matrix $\mathbf{J}$ in a BA problem is often large and has a sparse block structure.
-This often renders a regular LM implementation \cite{wang2023pypose} inadequate.
-These issues, including sparse Jacobian calculation, sparse linear algebra operations, sparse linear solvers, and their eager mode execution, will be addressed in \sref{sec:jac}, \ref{sec:sparse_ops}, and \ref{sec:linear-solver}, respectively.
+{Since BA relies on highly sparse Jacobians, which PyTorch’s general AutoDiff system is not designed for, a regular LM implementation \cite{wang2023pypose} and the standard PyTorch AutoDiff pipeline become impractical for BA problems.} These issues, including constructing the Jacobian with sparsity-aware AutoDiff, sparse linear algebra operations, sparse linear solvers, and their eager mode execution, will be addressed in \sref{sec:jac}, \ref{sec:sparse_ops}, and \ref{sec:linear-solver}, respectively.